-If you need additional advice please email the Complaints Helpline at email@example.com, or if necessary telephone 07503 152223 (likely to go to answerphone).
+If you have received any complaints regarding bells under your care, and if you require any additional advice, please email the Complaints Helpline at firstname.lastname@example.org, or if necessary telephone 07503 152223 (likely to go to answerphone).

 Complaints about bells, however trivial they may appear initially, need to be dealt with quickly and sympathetically if potentially serious consequences are to be avoided.
 These notes are designed to give guidance to those who have to deal with complaints.